MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-wiki-connector.md

     - For **M365 Government**: `https://gcsgcc.office.com/v1.0/admin/oauth/callback`
 11. Under **Implicit grant and hybrid flows**, check the option for `ID tokens (used for implicit and hybrid flows)` and click **Configure**.
 12. From the navigation pane, select **Certificates and secrets** under **Manage**.
 13. Select **New Client secret** and select an expiry period for the secret.
-Copy the generated secret (Value) and save it because it is not shown again.
+Copy the generated secret (Value) and save it because it isn't shown again.
 14. Use this Client secret and the application ID to configure the connector.

 **Grant the Microsoft Entra app access to projects in the ADO organization**